orchetect/TimecodeKit/README.md

 - Granular timecode validation
 - Form a `Range` or `Stride` between two timecodes
 - Conforms to `Codable`
+- Formatters
   - A `Formatter` object that can format timecode
   - A `NSAttributedString` showing invalid timecode components using alternate attributes (such as red text color)
+- SwiftUI Views
+  - A timecode entry textfield
-- A SwiftUI `Text` object showing invalid timecode components using alternate attributes (such as red text color)
+  - A timecode string `Text` view emphasizing invalid timecode components using alternate attributes (such as red text color)
 - `AVAsset` video file utilities to easily read/write timecode tracks and locate `AVPlayer` to timecode locations
 - Exhaustive unit tests ensuring accuracy